perl11/cperl/STATUS.md

-The name **cperl** stands for **a perl with classes, types, compiler support, continuation of perl5 development or just a company-friendly perl**, but currently it's only a better variant with types and signatures, and without classes.
+The name **cperl** stands for **a perl with classes, types, compiler support, continuation of perl5 development or just a company-friendly perl**, but currently it's only a better variant with types, proper signatures, security fixes and without classes.

 cperl started Feb.
 2015 when `:const` was added, parrot was killed and it became clear that optimizing for fun is better than waiting for